derivia/study-notes/notes/WEB.md

 #### Cost model

-Learn how to setup a cost model for an algorithm.

 * [ ] [Wikipedia - Analysis of algorithms](https://en.wikipedia.org/wiki/Analysis_of_algorithms)
 * [ ] [Analysis of Algorithms](https://aofa.cs.princeton.edu/10analysis/)
 * [ ] [The cost of JavaScript in 2019](https://v8.dev/blog/cost-of-javascript-2019)

 #### Order of Growth

-Learn how to make an order-of-growth classification to classify the cost model.

 * [ ] [Quora - What is the meaning of 'order of growth'](https://www.quora.com/What-is-the-meaning-of-order-of-growth-in-algorithm-analysis-and-how-can-we-find-the-order-of-growth-of-given-algorithm)
 * [ ] [Orders of Growth](http://www.ccs.neu.edu/home/jaa/CS7800.12F/Information/Handouts/order.html)
 * [ ] [Coursera - Order-of-Growth Classifications](https://www.coursera.org/lecture/algorithms-part1/order-of-growth-classifications-Xk03a)

 #### Big O notation

-Learn how to use Big O notation to classify the time complexity of an algorithm.

 * [ ] [Wikipedia - Big O notation](https://en.wikipedia.org/wiki/Big_O_notation)
 * [ ] [Time Complexity/Big O Notation](https://medium.com/javascript-scene/time-complexity-big-o-notation-1a4310c3ee4b)